-✓ If the coach is really upset, allow them to calm down, how?
+If the coach is really upset, allow them to calm down, how?

-- I. Let them talk, you listen often that is all that is needed - 2.
+- 1. Let them talk, you listen often that is all that you need to do - 2.
 After you listen, tell them you will be glad to investigate and get back to them - 3.
 Keep your emotions out of the loop